box/box-developer-changelog/content/2020/12-10-blank-oauth2-redirect-uri-change.md

 On September 28th, 2020 we announced upcoming changes to our [security requirements for OAuth 2 app redirect URIs][oauth2-changelog-notice].
-As of today, applications that use a blank redirect URI will no longer be permitted, and will begin to produce an error when attempting to redirect the user, stating that there is a mismatched URI.
+As of today, applications that use a blank redirect URI will no longer be permitted, and will begin to produce an error stating `redirect_uri missing` when attempting to redirect the user, stating that there is a mismatched URI.

 Impacted applications will have received multiple emails to the developer email address associated with the application and account, and are part of a small